-- Another login and password to remember: Signing up for an e-wallet account will result in yet one more login and password you have to remember.
+- Another login and password to remember: Signing up for an e-wallet account will result in more logins and passwords you have to remember.

-Bitcoin is a technology and virtual currency that facilitates fast, secure, inexpensive and private transactions.
+Bitcoin is a technology and virtual currency that facilitates fast, secure, inexpensive, and private transactions.
 Bitcoin is not attached to any fiat currency and is not subject to the whims of any government.
-This makes it a convenient deposit method for people who live in countries which restrict payments to lottery and gambling sites.
+This makes it a convenient deposit method for people who live in countries that restrict payments to lottery and gambling sites.

-- Fast: Bitcoin transactions are very fast because every transaction is verified by the blockchain and reversals are not possible.
-Thus, lottery sites can credit your account instantly because there is no risk of customers changing their mind and filing a dispute.
+- Fast: Bitcoin transactions are very fast because the blockchain verifies every transaction, and reversals are impossible.
+Thus, lottery sites can credit your account instantly because there is no risk of customers changing their minds and filing a dispute.